Education & Training

 Thousands of people learn with JFCS each year—trainings for mental health professionals and for teachers; parenting workshops; internships for teens, and seminars for older adults on the issues of aging and caregiving.

-Many JFCS staff are leaders in educating others in their fields of expertise and in conducting evidence-based research to advance their work.
+Many of JFCS’ experienced staff are leaders in educating others in their fields of expertise and in conducting evidence-based research to advance their work.

 Additionally, the JFCS Holocaust Center is the primary resource for Holocaust education in California and is a global leader in combating antisemitism, racism, and prejudice.
-More than 20,000 students and teachers participate in its educational programs each year, and it offers university and high school fellowships.
+More than 25,000 students and teachers from over 350 schools participate in its educational programs each year, and it offers university and high school fellowships.